YasserRohaim/ToyShop/README.md

 ### Technologies Used
 * [NodeJS](https://nodejs.org/) This is a cross-platform runtime environment built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
-It allows for installation and managing of dependencies and communication with databases.
+It allows for the installation and management of dependencies and communication with databases.
 * [ExpressJS](https://www.expresjs.org/) This is a NodeJS web application framework.